 Meet our specialists in the Department of Radiology and Radiological Science.

-The world-renowned physicians and staff of Johns Hopkins Medical Imaging combine the latest in treatment and medical imaging with the highest level of patient care with convenient locations at Green Spring Station, White Marsh, Columbia and Bethesda.
+The world-renowned physicians and staff of the Russell H. Morgan Department of Radiology and Radiological Sciences combine the latest in treatment and medical imaging with the highest level of patient care.

 We impart the highest quality education through a combination of theoretical training and practical hands-on clinical experience that prepares its students to become leaders in their chosen fields of specialty.